lukbes/aws-cloudformation-user-guide/doc_source/aws-resource-apigateway-deployment.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `StageName`  <a name="cfn-apigateway-deployment-stagename"></a>
 A name for the stage that API Gateway creates with this deployment\.
-Use only alphanumeric characters\.
+Constraint: Stage names can only contain alphanumeric characters, hyphens, and underscores.
+Maximum length is 128 characters\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)